-ENG 251: Western World Literature I
+(formerly ENG 251: Western World Literature I)

 This course introduces students to Western literature from the Greeks through the Renaissance and (for purposes of comparison) to a variety of so-called "non-canonical" texts from writers who until very recently were not studied in college classrooms.
 Students will examine the poetic and narrative strategies of writers from a variety of classes and cultures.
 Class: 3 hours per week.
-Prerequisite: ENG 120 or permission of the instructor.
-[H,L] (O) 3 credits so-called "non-canonical" texts from writers who until very recently were not studied in college classrooms.
-Students will examine the poetic and narrative strategies of writers from a variety of classes and cultures.
-Class: 3 hours per week.
-Prerequisite: ENG 120 or permission of the instructor.
-[H,L] (Fa,Sp) 3 credits
+Prerequisite: ENG\ 110 or permission of the instructor.
+(O) 3 credits